Trudeau revokes emergency powers after Canada blockades end

 “The situation is no longer an emergency, therefore the federal government will be ending the use of the emergencies act,” Trudeau said.
-“We are confident that existing laws and bylaws are sufficient to keep people safe.”
+“We are confident that existing laws and bylaws are sufficient.”

 The emergencies act allows authorities to declare certain areas as no-go zones.
 It also allows police to freeze truckers’ personal and corporate bank accounts and compel tow truck companies to haul away vehicles.